Cairo High School: Concert and marching band

 The Cairo High School band was first established in September 1946 and first took the field in 1947 during a football game.

 Joe David III was the band director from 1984 to 1996.
 He was an inductee into the Georgia Bandmaster's Hall of Fame and was awarded the Georgia Music Educators Association Distinguished Career Award.
 A music scholarship was established after his death to aid members of the band in a pursuit of a music major in college.
 The award is $1000 and awarded annually.

 The band was referred to as "The Pride of Dixie" and is currently known as the "Pride of the Syrup City."

-Traditions

-The alma mater was written by Reba Spears.

 Expansion

 The Career Academy at Cairo High School is a 20,000 square foot facility opened in October 2017.
 It was funded by a $3.5 million grant from the Technical College System of Georgia's Office of college and Career Transitions.
 The center provides students with resources for college applications, career planning, and job searches.
 In collaboration with the University of Georgia, the center helps students transition to higher education or the workforce. is designed to offer students hands-on learning in fields such as welding, healthcare, and digital technology.
 This initiative aims to address local workforce needs by equipping students with valuable career skills.

 In 2021, Cairo High School's West Thomas Stadium, which has been a staple of the community, underwent a major renovation with the installation of an artificial turf field at a cost of $1,006,148.
 It now boasts a modern playing surface designed to meet high school athletic standards, and aligning with a broader trend of high schools transitioning to artificial turf for improved performance and sustainability.
 The new field features enhanced drainage, durability, and year-round usability, benefiting not only the school's football team but also markings and goals for soccer.